psychogenic/caravel-breakout-pcb/README.md

 # caravel-breakout

+## Deprecated
+This repository is laden with history and cruft and is now *deprecated*.
+Subsequent development of Tiny Tapeout IC breakouts will be found in the [TinyTapeout/breakout-pcb](https://raw.githubusercontent.com/TinyTapeout/breakout-pcb) repository.

 A set of breakouts/carrier boards for the Caravel ASIC used in eFabless MPW runs and a little FPGA adapter for simulating the TinyTapeout design, to be used alongside the [Tiny Tapeout 4+ Demo Board](https://github.com/TinyTapeout/tt-demo-pcb), the [Tiny Tapeout 1-3 Demo Board](https://github.com/TinyTapeout/tt123-demo-pcb), and/or other custom designs.

 The ASIC board designs are based on the original breakout [published here](https://github.com/efabless/caravel_board/tree/main/hardware/breakout), optimised for single-sided surface mount assembly and ease of integration into other projects.